Cookie choices

 Resolve the last trust and billing blockers one by one

-Each page is scoped to one pre-purchase question and is designed to end in proof, pricing, compare, privacy controls, or the live intake instead of more vague reading.
+Each page handles one pre-purchase question and points back to proof, pricing, comparison, privacy controls, or live intake.

 Is this a scam?